 For information on enrollment in the International Human Rights Clinic and Advanced International Human Rights Clinic, see the course description.

-In addition to the International Human Rights Clinic, a number of other Duke Legal Clinics, including the Guantanamo Defense Clinic and the Environmental Law and Policy Clinic, provide students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities in areas that impact human rights.
+In addition to the International Human Rights Clinic and Advanced International Human Rights Clinic, other Duke Legal Clinics provide students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities in areas that impact human rights.